-- A Getting Started brochure, where you will find a brief description of the items in your box, and how to setup your computer; A Specifications sheet, containing a table of specifications, a list of bundled software and an overview of all connectors.
-A Guide to Troubleshooting, where you will find solutions to common problems, an explanation of the purpose and use of the VAIO Recovery and Documentation Disc delivered with your computer, and VAIO-Link information.
-A Dual Language Operating System leaflet; A Triple Language Operating System leaflet; Your Sony Guarantee conditions; A Safety Regulations leaflet; - Depending on your country.
-Dual Language Operating Systems are available in Belgium and the Netherlands.
-Depending on your country.
-Triple Language Operating Systems are available in Switzerland.
+- A Getting Started brochure, where you will find a brief description of the items in your box, and how to setup your computer;

+- □ A Specifications sheet, containing a table of specifications, a list of bundled software and an overview of all connectors.

+- □ A Guide to Troubleshooting and Recovering your VAIO System, where you will find solutions to common problems, an explanation of how to recover your computer's system if you need to, and VAIO-Link information.

+- Your Sony Guarantee conditions;

+- A Safety Regulations leaflet;

+- A Modem Regulations leaflet;

+- □ A Wireless Lan Regulations leaflet.